raspberrypilearning/from-me-to-you/en/step_7.md

 ## Reflect
-How did you get on with your digital card project?
+How did your digital card project go?

 Mark the tasks that you have completed: